cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Assets/_index.md

 {{% asset-types-table %}}

-For assets of multiple types, you may consider to set up one or more pentests, depending on the characteristics of your software.
+For assets of multiple types, you may want to set up one or more pentests, depending on the characteristics of your software.

 {{%expand "Learn more." %}}